nyfelix/soundlab/readme.md

 ### Finding the Rights Sounds
 Workflow:
-1. Decided for LogicPro Sound or Native Intruments
+1. Decided for LogicPro Sound or Native Instruments
 2. Browse by style or instrument (don't forget to favour interesting sounds, that do not fit to the current project)
 3. Find the right preset
 4. Adjust the preset
 5. If the new preset should be reused.
 Save as User Preset.

-Use Kontakt 7 for best browsing in individual instruments and samples and Presets that are not stand alone synthesiziers.
+Use Kontakt 7 for best browsing in individual instruments and samples and Presets that are not stand alone synthesizers.
-I use the favourit function (*), so I 'm loosing to much time with browsing and forgetrting.
-Komplete Kontrol would allow to browse through all presets, but it's less clearly arranged and it does not open the standalone applicaiton to play with settings.
-Komplete Kontrol becomes interesting when you want to test combinations of intruments and effects.
+I use the favorite function (*), so I 'm loosing to much time with browsing and forgetting.
+Komplete Kontrol would allow to browse through all presets, but it's less clearly arranged and it does not open the standalone application to play with settings.
+Komplete Kontrol becomes interesting when you want to test combinations of instruments and effects.
 But usually I would to this in my DAW.

 ### Prioritylist for Deep Dive into Virutal Instruments